Find a job that works for you

 At some point, you have to commit.
-By the second interview (or certainly the third, if the process lasts that long), you’ve likely learned what you need to know about the job and how success will be measured, you’ve met team members, and you’ve shared the salary range you were considering — or the employer has shared the figure they’ve budgeted for the position.
-The candidate’s compensation expectations, and whether the employer can meet them, remain the only major unsettled questions.
-So, when an employer now asks you to give your expected salary, you have to be ready to give a number, not a range.
+By the second interview (or certainly the third, if the process lasts that long), you’ve likely learned what you need to know about the job and how success will be measured, you’ve met team members, and you’ve already shared the salary range you were considering — or the employer has shared the figure they’ve budgeted for the position.
+The candidate’s salary expectations, and whether the employer can meet them, remain the only major unsettled questions.
+So when an employer now asks you to give your expected salary, you have to be ready to give a number, not a range.

 Any and all of that information should help you arrive at a salary figure that you think is fair and will be acceptable to the employer.
-You may have had to tip your hand when salary requirements first came up, but that doesn’t mean you’re committed to the range you originally gave.
-Phrase your answer by citing, briefly, the points you think are salient to compensation expectations.
+You may have had to tip your hand when salary expectations first came up, but that doesn’t mean you’re committed to the range you originally gave.
+Phrase your answer by citing, briefly, the points you think are salient to salary expectations.
 Even better if you can frame it in a positive manner.
 For example:

 - "Given the responsibilities of the position and the number of people I’d be managing, I think $XX is a fair figure.
 It’s an exciting opportunity, and I truly believe I’m the person for the job."